bibhu-bib/generate-primes-api/readme.md

 * Consider ways to improve overall performance e.g. caching results, concurrent algorithm
 * Consider supporting multiple algorithms that can be switched based on optional parameters
 * Please respond with the coding assignment link to github.

+# Build and Run

+1. Build the code base `.\mvnw clean install`
+2. Run via Maven using Boot: `.\mvnw spring-boot:run`

+Once the API is running, it can be consumed:

+`GET localhost:8080/primes/10` - to get the list of prime number till the given number

+`POST localhost:8080/primes/10?algorithmType=BRUTE_FORCE` - to get the list of prime number till the given number along with given algorithm.

+Currently, SieveOfEratosthenes Algorithm and BruteForceAlgorithm are supported

+All tests will be executed as part of build but can also be run independently if need be.